-- 2.24.
-The Council's General Fund capital governance arrangements permit virement of funding from one capital scheme to another. - 2.25.
-Approval levels for General Fund virements are set out in the Financial Procedure Rules, i.e. - Virements up to £100,000 cumulative requires CFO approval - Virements between £100,000 and £500,000 require agreement by the CFO in consultation with the relevant Cabinet Portfolio Holder - Virements in excess of £500,000 require Cabinet approval - 2.26.
-The HRA capital governance arrangements allow for virements and the management agreement with NPH sets out the HRA governance arrangements on the capital programme managed budgets.
+- 2.19.
+The Council's General Fund capital governance arrangements permit virement of funding from one capital scheme to another. - 2.20.
+Approval levels for General Fund virements are set out in the Financial Procedure Rules, i.e. - Virements up to £100,000 cumulative requires CFO approval - Virements between £100,000 and £500,000 require agreement by the CFO in consultation with the relevant Cabinet Portfolio Holder - Virements in excess of £500,000 require Cabinet approval - 2.21.
+The HRA capital governance arrangements allow for virements.
 Virement requirements for the HRA are as set out in the Management Agreement with Northampton Partnership Homes.